GuideMay 23, 2026 · 4 min read readBy MyOBDCode Editorial

 Method 3: Dealer check

 Any authorized dealer for your vehicle's brand can check your VIN against their recall database at no charge.
-Call the service department and give them your VIN — they can tell you in under a minute if any recalls are open and whether the parts are in stock.
+Call the service department and give them your VIN.

 What to do if your car has an open recall

-• Ask about loaner vehicles — for serious safety recalls (those involving fire risk, sudden acceleration, or airbag failure), many manufacturers provide free loaner cars while yours is being repaired.
+• Ask about loaner vehicles — for serious safety recalls (fire risk, airbag failure), many manufacturers provide free loaner cars.

 • Don't delay on high-risk recalls — some recalls carry NHTSA "Do Not Drive" warnings.
 If yours does, arrange a tow rather than driving to the dealer.